 The Poinciana Medical Center campus also houses a 42,000 square foot, freestanding medical office building with leasable space for physicians and other healthcare providers.

 Poinciana Medical Center opened on July 29, 2013 at a cost of approximately $65 million.

-Poinciana Medical Center is an affiliate of HCA, one of the nation’s leading providers of healthcare services, comprised of locally managed hospitals and freestanding surgery centers in 20 states and London.
-With its founding in 1968, Nashville-based HCA created a new format for hospital care in America.
+Poinciana Medical Center is an affiliate of HCA Healthcare, one of the nation’s leading providers of healthcare services.
+HCA Healthcare is made up of locally managed facilities that include 185 hospitals and 119 freestanding surgery centers located in 21 states in the United States and in the United Kingdom.

 There are approximately 400 employees at Poinciana Medical Center.